napo/geospatial_course_unitn/docs/_solutions/02_exercise_spatial_relationship_and_operations.md

 Error:<br/>
 the values should be zero: the geodataframe should contains points.<br/>
-Maybe therea are some rows where the values of latitude and lontigude aren't present
+Maybe there are some rows where the values of latitude and longitude aren't present

 ```python